 Lease liabilities are initially recognised at the present value of lease payments over the lease term that are not yet paid.
 The lease term includes any extension or renewal options that the Board is reasonably certain to exercise.
-The future lease payments included in the calculation of the lease liability comprise the fixed payments less any lease incentives receivable.
+The future lease payments included in the calculation of the lease liability comprise: